brejoc/django-intercoolerjs/README.rst

     <script src="{% static "intercoolerjs/js/jquery.js" %}"></script>
     <!-- this is the minified intercooler.js -->
     <script src="{% static "intercoolerjs/js/intercooler.min.js" %}"></script>

+Since version 1.1.0 of intercooler.js it is also possible to use zepto as an alternative to jQuery. zepto is not yet bundled with django-intercoolerjs.

 Version numbers
 ---------------